Code-Institute-Submissions/Project3-7/README.md

 * Show recipe
     - Displays all the details on the cards on one HTML page
-    - If the use is also the Author of the recipe you will see two buttons one for updating the recipe and the second one allows you delete the recipe.
+    - If the user is also the Author of the recipe you will see two buttons one for updating the recipe and the second one allows you delete the recipe.
     - If you are not the Author of the recipe then you can click the like button.
 This will increase the count.
 Each person can only like each recipe once only.